 - Religious institutions.
 Check with local religious organizations and churches to see if they provide information and support for women experiencing an unplanned pregnancy.
 Typically, they will only provide help or hotlines for those considering parenting or placing their child for adoption, so this may be a good option if you’re leaning toward one of those two paths.

 - Abortion clinics.
-In addition to educating you about abortion, most abortion clinics have someone who can talk to you about finding resources to parent this child as well as information about adoption if you’re interested in learning about all three options.
+Most abortion clinics have someone who can talk to you about finding resources to parent this child.
+They may also have information about adoption if you’re interested in learning about all three options.
 You’re actually often legally required to receive counseling before you can choose abortion in many states.

-If you aren’t sure which of these resources for unplanned pregnancy you should reach out to, you might feel more comfortable talking to peers through an online support forum or calling an unplanned pregnancy hotline.
+Not sure which resource is best for you?
+You might feel more comfortable talking to peers through an online support forum or calling a pregnancy counseling hotline.
 We have more information about both of these options below.

 How Can You Be Sure You’re Receiving Unbiased Counseling for Pregnancy Options?

 Here comes the tricky part.
 Many unplanned pregnancy services are faith-based or funded by a group that may not offer you accurate and complete information about all three of your pregnancy options.

 Although many women are interested in finding unplanned pregnancy resources from an organization that shares their spiritual beliefs, others prefer to receive unintended pregnancy options counseling from a source that is not faith-based.

 We recommend doing some research before calling any unplanned pregnancy support line.
 If the professional on the other end of the unplanned pregnancy help hotline doesn’t offer you information about all three of your options when you ask for it, try a different pregnancy options helpline.

 You deserve accurate and unbiased information about any pregnancy option you’d like to know about.
 So, you may want to call more than one hotline for unplanned pregnancy in order to get a well-rounded collection of information.